 A November stroll along New York’s High Line had me falling big time for the elevated parkway that straddles the lower West Side of Manhattan.
-Despite dull, mizzy weather the walk lifted my spirits with a blaze of autumn colour and foliage in complete contrast with the surroundings of gleaming office blocks, swish apartments and old brick-built warehouses.
+Despite dull, mizzy weather the walk lifted my spirits with a blaze of autumn colour and foliage.
+The leafy colour was a complete contrast to the surroundings of gleaming office blocks, swish apartments and old brick-built warehouses.
 The High Line promenades through New York City and ribbons its way between dilapidated warehouses and striking new developments with imaginative planting, reflective spaces and intriguing art installations en-route.

 History of the High Line

 Nowadays it’s an urban oasis but New York’s High Line started life in 1934 as a dark, steel structure nearly 30ft above street level.
 It supported a rail line that transported freight cars and their cargo of produce directly into warehouses and factories and became known as the ‘life line of New York’.
 A train carrying frozen turkeys made the final delivery in 1980 and then the High Line closed.
 Part of the structure was torn down and the remainder of the abandoned relic quietly evolved into a natural overgrown landscape until 1999 when it was threatened with complete demolition.
 At this point neighbourhood residents Joshua David and Robert Hammond stepped in.
-They formed Friends of the High Line to lobby for the preservation and re-use of the structure – their aim to create a unique and unusual public landscape individual as the High Line itself.
+They formed a group called Friends of the High Line to lobby for the preservation and re-use of the structure.
+Their aim was to create a unique and unusual public landscape as individual as the High Line itself.

 Where is the High Line?

-The first part of the High Line begins at Gansevoort Street and extends to West 20th Street, crossing Tenth Avenue on the way, and opened in the summer of 2009.
+The first part of the High Line opened in the summer of 2009 and begins at Gansevoort Street and extends to West 20th Street, crossing Tenth Avenue on the way.
 In June 2011 another section opened extending the park another ten blocks, roughly half a mile, to West 30th Street.
-The third half-mile-long phase opened in September ending at the Hudson Rail Yards leaving the park almost complete.
+The third half-mile-long phase opened in September 2014 ending at the Hudson Rail Yards leaving the park almost complete.

 We started our saunter in The Meatpacking District on West 14th Street.
-We hadn’t planned to walk The High Line that day as it was drizzling and dull but we came across the steps leading up to it and couldn’t resist and as it was raining it wasn’t too busy.
+We hadn’t planned to walk The High Line that day as it was drizzling and dull but we came across the steps leading up to it and couldn’t resist.
+It was raining so the High Line wasn’t too busy.
 There are stairs and elevators to access the park at various intervals along the route and ground-level access at West 34th.

-There are places to sit and just watch the world go by, like the point at where the High Line crosses Tenth Avenue, there’s an area suspended over the avenue, so you can sit and watch the traffic glide along beneath you.
+There are places to sit and just watch the world go by, like the point at where the High Line crosses Tenth Avenue.
+Here you’ll find an area suspended over the avenue, where you can sit and watch the traffic glide along beneath you.
 At one part there’s a huge frame, like a massive picture window echoing the old billboards, where you can sit and enjoy a classic New York street view and actually become part of the billboard itself.

 Art is prominent along the High Line from graffiti on the walls of neighbouring buildings to installations in the park itself.
 Brazilian muralist Eduardo Kobra has transformed the original black-and-white image of a sailor kissing a nurse into a rainbow of colour which you can see from the High Line at West 25th Street at 10th Avenue.
 In fact, it’s hard to miss!
 There are installations which change with the seasons along sections of the trail.